FY2022

 Kenichi Sato (Professor, Faculty of Life Sciences, Kyoto Sangyo University)

-High schools will report on the efforts of the "Human Power" Course, a school-set subject that aims to "acquire the ability to enter between people, think for themselves, discover issues, and solve problems as a team in an era of rapid change."
-Universities will introduce their history, work structure, aims, and learning outcomes regarding learner-centered question-making using QFT (educational method originating in the United States) at the "Hatenathon Seminar," which is a university-wide and first-year education subject that has been widely practiced in high schools.
+From the high school, we will report on the efforts of the “Human Skills” Course, a school-set subject that aims to “acquire the ability to get between people, think for themselves, discover problems, and solve problems as a team in an era of rapid change.”
+From the university, we will introduce the provenance, work structure, aims, and learning outcomes of learner-centered questioning using QFT (an educational method originating in the United States) in the “Hatenathon Seminar,” which is a university-wide and first-year education subject and has a wide range of practical examples in high schools.

 *Venue only